kukrimate/s16emu/doc/isa.md

 - The ccV, ccv, and ccC flags are set accordingly.

 ### cmplt Rd,Ra,Rb
-- Check if Ra < Rb.
+- Check if Ra < Rb, treating both as two's complement signed integers.
 - If Ra < Rb than Rd is set to 1, otherwise Rd is set to 0.
 - This instruction does not set any flags.